Add a Second Delivery Webapp

 - Follow the Build a Website tutorial.

-- Read the Introduction to Multi Site Web Application Support.
+- Read the Introduction to Multi Delivery Web Application Support.

-The second site webapp will be a separate Maven project with its own version management and release cycle but with a dependency on the 'parent' sub-project's CMS webapp.
+The second delivery webapp will be a separate Maven project with its own version management and release cycle but with a dependency on the 'parent' sub-project's CMS webapp.

 In a real world development environment, the parent sub-project's artifacts would be deployed in your organizations Maven repository.
 For the purpose of this tutorial, you will use your local Maven repository as surrogate.

-Following this tutorial, you will walk through a very basic multi-site development workflow scenario: create the second site webapp using the Maven archetype, add a feature to it, then migrate any platform code and/or configuration related to the new feature to the parent sub-project.
-The end result will be that the complete implementation project, including the parent sub-project and the site sub-project) is ready for an aggregate deployment in an environment.
+Following this tutorial, you will walk through a very basic multi delivery webapp development workflow scenario: create the second delivery webapp using the Maven archetype, add a feature to it, then migrate any platform code and/or configuration related to the new feature to the parent sub-project.
+The end result will be that the complete implementation project, including the parent sub-project and the delivery webapp sub-project) is ready for an aggregate deployment in an environment.

-Create the Maven Project for the Second Site Webapp
+Create the Maven Project for the Second Delivery Webapp

 First, navigate to the directory containing the existing project (myproject) and run the following Maven command: